Martin Luther King Jr. Day

 Origins of Martin Luther King Jr. Day

-Martin Luther King Jr. Day, observed on the third Monday of January each year, honors the civil rights leader's legacy.
+Martin Luther King Jr. Day of Service (MLK Day), observed on the third Monday of January each year, honors the civil rights leader's legacy.
 Its origins can be traced to the tireless efforts of civil rights activists and lawmakers who sought to commemorate King's contributions.
+MLK Day is the only federal holiday also designated by Congress as a national day of service, in effect, a “day on, not a day off.”

 The push for a holiday honoring King began shortly after his assassination in 1968.
 Steadfast advocacy by Coretta Scott King, King's widow, and countless supporters eventually led to the holiday's establishment.
 President Ronald Reagan signed the holiday into law in 1983, and it was first observed on January 20, 1986.